 In order to provide American citizens and organizations with better information and tools to protect their data online, The White House earlier this year released the Cybersecurity National Action Plan (CNAP).
 The plan “takes near-term actions and puts in place a long-term strategy to enhance cybersecurity awareness and protections, protect privacy, maintain public safety as well as economic and national security, and empower Americans to take better control of their digital security.”
 A key goal of this plan is to help citizens understand that usernames and passwords simply are not strong enough to protect their data.
 If you saw our announcements earlier this year about moving beyond passwords, you know that we could not agree more!
 To promote awareness of these issues, the National Cyber Security Alliance (NCSA) launched the Lock Down Your Login campaign, with the stated goal of “empowering Americans to better secure their online accounts by moving beyond just usernames and passwords and adding an extra layer of security.”

-Reading the Lock Down Your Login press release, the statistic that jumped out at me is “72 percent of Americans believe their accounts are secure with only a username and password.”
+Reading the Lock Down Your Login press release (Link no longer works), the statistic that jumped out at me is “72 percent of Americans believe their accounts are secure with only a username and password.”
 From a consumer standpoint, this makes sense since it is the only way most people have ever known.
 From retail to banking to social sites, usernames and passwords are the standard method for logging in, so they must be secure, right?
 The press release addresses this, too, noting that 62 percent of data breaches last year could have been prevented with strong authentication.
 Clearly, usernames and passwords are not enough!

 Strong Authentication: The Better Way to Lock Down Your Login